mehwaffle10/Waffle_Balance/README.md

 - Gold is only present in middle of map
 - No longer damaged by explosives
 - Can no longer be drilled
+- Builders dig gold at the speed that they dig dirt

 ### Trees
 - Can only grow if there is no more than 1 other tree within 16 blocks